-The National Economics Challenge (NEC) is the country’s only economics competition for high school students.
+The National Economics Challenge (NEC) is the country’s only economics competition of its kind for high school students.
 It tests micro and macroeconomic principles as well as knowledge of the world economy.
-Through written exams, presentation-based critical thinking rounds, and on-stage quiz bowls, students compete for the national championship.
-National champions participate in the USA vs China International Quiz Bowl.

 Teams qualify for the National Semi-Finals (before moving onto the National Finals) by winning their state competition.
 Register for your state competition here:

 In light of the challenges presented by COVID-19, the NEC’s National Semi-Finals and National Finals will be held online.
 The National Semi-Finals are now slated for May 13-14.
 More details to follow.
 For information on local/state competitions, contact your state coordinator, who can be found through the registration page.

 Please note that as the COVID-19 pandemic continues to impact those inolved in the competition, we will monitor the situation and make timing decisions based on any changes as it evolves.
 Watch this page for more up-to-date information.

 DAVID RICARDO DIVISION – For first-time Challenge competitors who have taken no more than one economics course

 ADAM SMITH DIVISION – For AP, international baccalaureate, and honors students (as well as any returning competitors